Miriam Valdes Ibarra Research Manager and Director of Research Operations

-Miriam Valdes Ibarra is a Policy and Economic Development Manager at Beacon Economics, overseeing the firm’s Community and Economic Development Practice Area.
-She manages a diverse portfolio of projects focusing on public policy, sustainability, and economic and workforce development.
+Miriam Valdes Ibarra, Ph.D. is a Research Manager and Director of Research Operations at Beacon Economics.
+She oversees the firm’s Community and Economic Development Practice Area and manages a diverse portfolio of projects focusing on public policy, sustainability, and economic and workforce development.

 As an economist, Dr. Valdes Ibarra specializes in regional economic development, public policy analysis, and environmental sustainability.
 Her expertise includes economic forecasting, developing sustainable growth strategies, and performing advanced data analysis using statistical and econometric software programs such as Python, R, STATA, SQL, and Tableau.